alsugiharto/github_events_stream/README.md

 A few assumptions made if you want to run this solution:
 - You have a conda installed for environtment management: https://conda.io/projects/conda/en/latest/index.html
 - You have git installed https://git-scm.com/
-- There is no limit in using the GitHub API requests (there is)
+- There is no limit in using the GitHub API requests (there is, so you cannot run the streamer app for too long.
+Too long is when the limit to use the endpoint API reached)
 - You have no python virtual environtment named github_event_streamer yet
 - You work on unix system, for windows please look for the windows version for each script in "How to run the solution"